theeomm/async-py-api/README.md

 - Be able to confidently build a functional REST and/or GraphQL API with [FastAPI](https://fastapi.tiangolo.com), [SQLModel](https://sqlmodel.tiangolo.com) and [Alembic](https://alembic.sqlalchemy.org/)
 - Build a TDD FastAPI project with pytest
 - Build a scalabale API with FastAPI

+## Resources

+I have the utilized the following resources to learn everything done thi project.

+- [SQLModel](https://sqlmodel.tiangolo.com) documentation with major focus on the `FastAPI and Pydantic` section.